 Fun fact: did you know that 74.4% of consumers expect a welcome email?

-It’s funny, aesthetic and promises to give some real value to the subscriber!
+It’s funny, aesthetic, and promises to give some real value to the subscriber!
 If that does not improve the brand’s overall image, nothing does.
 The thing you should take note of is how the CTA is placed strategically to attract clicks.

-It’s amazing what a well-crafted abandoned cart email can do.
-Did you know that according to Baymard institute, an average of 69.23% of carts are abandoned?
-The number can reach an unbelievable 78% in some industries.
-That’s just too much possible revenue to justify companies that are not taking advantage of the abandoned cart workflows.
+That’s just too much possible revenue to justify companies that need to take advantage of the abandoned cart workflows.
 It’s remarkably effective as a sales recovery tactic.
 According to Getelastic:

 - 44.1% of all abandoned cart emails are opened